 President Moore leads a university that has a diversified portfolio of programs and range of students: traditional undergraduate college students and adult learners seeking to earn a bachelor’s degree; graduate students completing programs on-campus, off-campus and online; teachers and other professionals completing certificate programs to keep current and maintain certifications and licenses; and robust programs for high school students and community members.

 Prior to his appointment at Lesley, President Moore served seven years as the President of Empire State College, a comprehensive college within the State University of New York; as Provost and Vice President of Academic Affairs at Mansfield University in the Pennsylvania State System of Higher Education; and as Director of Academic Affairs and Planning in the Office of the Chancellor at the Vermont State Colleges.
-He began his educational career thirty-six years ago as a high school English teacher, and prior to that had worked in a factory, a bookstore, a shipyard, and a testing company.
+He began his educational career thirty-nine years ago as a high school English teacher, and prior to that had worked in a factory, a bookstore, a shipyard, and a testing company.

 President Moore has a B.A. in English from the University of Massachusetts, Summa Cum Laude; an M.A. in English from the University of New Hampshire; and an Ed.D. in Education Administration from the University of Vermont.
-He currently serves on the board of overseers for the Citi Performing Arts Center, and on the executive board for the Association of Independent Colleges and Universities in Massachusetts (AICUM).
-He is past chair of the board of trustees for the Council of Adult and Experiential Learning (CAEL) based in Chicago, and a former member of the Commission on Adult Learning and Educational Credentials of the American Council on Education (ACE).

 Dr. Moore’s professional interests include higher education finance at both public and private colleges and universities; the potential for digital technology to extend educational opportunity to underserved populations and to deepen student learning; the symbiotic relationship between a university and the immediate community; state and federal educational policy, especially financial aid policies; and the language of policy and the degree to which words influence policy implementation.